Incyte is committed to minimizing our carbon footprint as well as finding ways to offset our impact.

 At Incyte Corporate Headquarters, five different storm water management facilities are used:

 - Green roof

 Water presence sensors have been installed in high water usage areas to quickly detect leaks and reduce water usage.
 Motion and presence sensor faucets are being utilized in new or renovated spaces.

 Incyte’s focus on waste reduction works to utilize “landfill free” practices where available.
 See below for additional information:

-Non-Hazardous Waste: All of the non-hazardous waste from our lab building in Wilmington, DE is sent to a “landfill free” waste and recycle company where non-recyclable waste is then converted into energy at an eco-friendly facility.
-We are in the process of making our entire Incyte Corporate Headquarters in Wilmington, DE 100% landfill-free, and we expect that to occur this year.
+Non-Hazardous Waste: All of the non-hazardous waste from U.S. headquarters in Wilmington, DE is sent to a “landfill free” waste and recycle company where non-recyclable waste is then converted into energy at an eco-friendly facility.

 We comply with the Resource Conservation and Recovery Act (RCRA), which establishes a cradle-to-grave regulatory system for solid waste and emphasizes control of waste after generation.
 In line with the 1984 Hazardous and Solid Waste Amendments to RCRA, we also recognize the need to: increase waste minimization efforts and to restrict land disposal, minimizing waste generation; reduce volume and toxicity of waste; minimize waste; and minimize waste through the use of a treatment facility, a storage facility, or a disposal facility.